Chart Color Schemes

 Albion features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

 Albion's dwelling structure, as per the latest Census, consisted of 22.2% houses and 77.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Brisbane metro had 73.5% houses and 26.5% other dwellings.
-Home ownership in Albion stood at 14.1%, with mortgaged dwellings at 21.6% and rented ones at 64.2%.
-The median monthly mortgage repayment was $1,950, higher than Brisbane metro's $1,863.
-The median weekly rent was $410, compared to Brisbane metro's $380.
+In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Home ownership in Albion was at 14.1%, with the remaining dwellings either mortgaged (21.6%) or rented (64.2%).
+The median monthly mortgage repayment in Albion was $1,950, higher than Brisbane metro's average of $1,863.
+The median weekly rent figure in Albion was $410, compared to Brisbane metro's $380.
 Nationally, Albion's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing